Seasonal Trail Crew Leader

 - Familiarity with and field experience with hoisting and rigging systems.

-- Experience with trail maintenance, construction in the Pacific Northwest.
+- Experience with trail maintenance, construction and ecological restoration in the Pacific Northwest.

-The Trail Crew Leader reports to the Trail and Field Projects Coordinator.
+The Trail Crew Leader reports to the Middle Fork Valley Community Coordinator.

 COMPENSATION AND BENEFITS

-Benefits for full-time seasonal employees include paid sick time (accruing at one hour per 40 hours worked with 20 hours fronted at the start of the season), worker’s compensation coverage, optional participation in an Individual Coverage Health Reimbursement Arrangement (ICHRA) ($200 monthly contributed by the Greenway Trust), participation in HealthiestYou program, and optional participation in a 403(b)-retirement plan.
+Benefits for full-time seasonal employees include paid sick time (accruing at one hour per 40 hours worked), worker’s compensation coverage, participation in an Individual Coverage Health Reimbursement Arrangement (ICHRA) ($175 monthly contributed by the Greenway Trust), and optional participation in a 403(b)-retirement plan.
 This position is not eligible for paid time off including holiday pay.
 There may be a possibility of unpaid days off due to extenuating circumstances.

 LOCATION AND SCHEDULE

 The Trail Crew is based out of the Greenway Trust Field Office at Lake Sammamish State Park in Issaquah, WA and will work on surrounding public lands.
-The Trail Crew works a 10-hour workday (7am to 5:30pm), on a Monday-Thursday schedule, with 4- and 8-day overnight work weeks in the summer.
+This position is contingent upon funding secured by the Greenway Trust.
+The Trail Crew works a 10-hour workday.

-Applicants for the Crew Leader position may be considered for a Crew Member position.
-This position is open until filled; priority will be given to applications received by January 31, 2022.
+Applicants for the Crew Leader position may be considered for a Crew Member positions.
+This position is open until filled; priority will be given to applications received by January 5, 2021.

 ABOUT THE MOUNTAINS TO SOUND GREENWAY TRUST